 If you’re setting S.M.A.R.T social media goals, then you are probably going to want to include a goal that includes driving traffic back to your website.
 Whether your goal is to increase podcast listeners, add more email list subscribers or generate free consultation sign-ups, you need to drive traffic from social media to your website.

-This the point where Google Analytics becomes an important tool in your marketing toolbox.
-Google Analytics will give you all the data you need to measure your social media marketing.
-Google Analytics gives you data, like:
+This is the point where Google Analytics becomes an important tool in your marketing toolbox.
+Using Google Analytics for social media will give you all the data you need to measure your social media marketing.
+Social media tracking in Google Analytics gives you data, like:

 - What types of content topics work for your audience?